What can we help you with?

 Can anyone become an ACA Society member?

-Full Membership is open to parents having children attending ACA, and to staff members at ACA.
-Members must also accept the Airdrie Christian Academy Society Statement of Faith, support the Objectives of the Society and support our Moral Conduct Policy.
+Full membership is open to those who are 18 years of age or older, who have children or grandchildren attending ACA or who are adult employees of ACA or are alumni parents.
+Members must also accept the Airdrie Christian Academy Society Statement of Faith, support the objectives of the Society and support our Moral Conduct Policy.
 Application for admission as a Member must be approved by the Board of Directors of the Society, and members must pay an Annual Membership Fee.
+Membership runs from July 1 to June 30.

 Do you teach the Alberta curriculum?